-- Accessibility of Complaints: Customers can submit complaints through multiple communication channels as presented on our website (phone, email, online platform, in-store). - Prompt Response: The company is committed to responding to all complaints within a short time frame.

-• Confidentiality and Transparency: All complaints are handled confidentially, and the consumer is kept informed throughout the process.
+- Accessibility of Complaints: Customers can submit complaints through multiple communication channels (phone, email, online platform, in-store). - Prompt Response: The company is committed to responding to all complaints within a short time frame. - Confidentiality and Transparency: All complaints are handled confidentially, and the consumer is kept informed throughout the process.